rneuhausler/coralModel-analyses/README.md

 * Algal turf
 * Macroalgae

-The model consists of various nodes, each of which is assigned one of these types of benthic coverage.
+The model consists of various nodes, each of which is assigned one of the benthic coverage types listed above.
 Over time, a node's type updates stochastically through probabilities weighted by:
 1. Overall reef conditions defined through input parameters, and
 2. The node's immediate neighbors' types.